2012

 Separation logic is a concise method for specifying programs that manipulate dynamically allocated storage.
 Partially inspired by separation logic, Implicit Dynamic Frames has recently been proposed, aiming at first-order tool support.
 In this paper, we precisely connect the semantics of these two logics.
 We define a logic whose syntax subsumes both that of a standard separation logic, and that of implicit dynamic frames as sub-syntaxes.
 We define a total heap semantics for our logic, and, for the separation logic subsyntax, prove it equivalent the standard partial heaps model.
 In order to define a semantics which works uniformly for both subsyntaxes, we define the novel concept of a minimal state extension, which provides a different (but equivalent) definition of the semantics of separation logic implication and magic wand connectives, while also giving a suitable semantics for these connectives in implicit dynamic frames.
 We show that our resulting semantics agrees with the existing definition of weakest pre-condition semantics for the implicit dynamic frames fragment.
 Finally, we show that we can encode the separation logic fragment of our logic into the implicit dynamic frames fragment, preserving semantics.
 For the connectives typically supported by tools, this shows that separation logic can be faithfully encoded in a first-order automatic verification tool (Chalice).

 We study the finitary version of the coalgebraic logic introduced by L. Moss.
 The syntax of this logic, which is introduced uniformly with respect to a coalgebraic type functor, required to preserve weak pullbacks, extends that of classical propositional logic with a so-called coalgebraic cover modality depending on the type functor.
 Its semantics is defined in terms of a categorically defined relation lifting operation.
 As the main contributions of our paper we introduce a derivation system, and prove that it provides a sound and complete axiomatization for the collection of coalgebraically valid inequalities.
 Our soundness and completeness proof is algebraic, and we employ Pattinson's stratification method, showing that our derivation system can be stratified in countably many layers, corresponding to the modal depth of the formulas involved.
 In the proof of our main result we identify some new concepts and obtain some auxiliary results of independent interest.
 We survey properties of the notion of relation lifting, induced by an arbitrary but fixed set functor.
 We introduce a category of Boolean algebra presentations, and establish an adjunction between it and the category of Boolean algebras.
 Given the fact that our derivation system involves only formulas of depth one, it can be encoded as a endo-functor on Boolean algebras.
-We show that this functor is finitary and preserves embeddings, and we prove that the Lindenbaum-Tarski algebra of our logic can be identified with […]
+We show that this functor is finitary and preserves embeddings, and we prove that the Lindenbaum-Tarski algebra of our logic can be identified […]

 The problem of computing Craig interpolants in SAT and SMT has recently received a lot of interest, mainly for its applications in formal verification.
 Efficient algorithms for interpolant generation have been presented for some theories of interest ---including that of equality and uninterpreted functions, linear arithmetic over the rationals, and their combination--- and they are successfully used within model checking tools.
 For the theory of linear arithmetic over the integers (LA(Z)), however, the problem of finding an interpolant is more challenging, and the task of developing efficient interpolant generators for the full theory LA(Z) is still the objective of ongoing research.
 In this paper we try to close this gap.
 We build on previous work and present a novel interpolation algorithm for SMT(LA(Z)), which exploits the full power of current state-of-the-art SMT(LA(Z)) solvers.
 We demonstrate the potential of our approach with an extensive experimental evaluation of our implementation of the proposed algorithm in the MathSAT SMT solver.